A proxy vote is when you appoint another person to vote on your behalf.

 Apply for a one-off proxy vote

-To apply to vote by proxy for a particular election, please complete the application form.
+To apply to vote by proxy for a particular election, please fill in the application form.

 Apply for a permanent proxy vote